mtvbrianking/laravel-ussd/readme.md

 ### If

-Can container any other tags inclusive of the IF tag itself.
+Can contain any other tags inclusive of the IF tag itself.

 ```php
 if($role == 'treasurer') {